serverless/serverless/docs/providers/aws/events/websocket.md

 provider:
   name: aws
   runtime: nodejs8.10
+  websocketsApiName: custom-websockets-api-name
-  websocketApiRouteSelectionExpression: $request.body.action # custom routes are selected by the value of the action property in the body
+  websocketsApiRouteSelectionExpression: $request.body.action # custom routes are selected by the value of the action property in the body

 functions:
   connectionHandler: